 One of my honey bee colonies died over the winter.
-(See A Winter Die-Off, A Winter Die-Off Post Portem: The Photos and Why My Honey Bees Died for more details.)
+(See A Winter Die-Off, A Winter Die-Off Post Portem: The Photos.)
 It starved to death because: (1) I thought it had enough honey of its own and didn’t need to be fed extra honey or sugar syrup in the fall.
 I was wrong.
 I’ll feed my colonies in the fall for now if I have any doubts about their honey stores.
 (2) I wrapped all my hives for winter on December 1st and didn’t check on them for two months, not until February 3rd.
 I waited too long.
 I should have checked on them first thing in the new year and given any starving colonies some sugar.

 But now I know and I’m not discouraged by it.
 I had to lose a colony sooner or later.
 I went into the 2011 winter with two colonies, 2012 with four and 2013 with seven.
 So now I have six instead of seven.
 That’s not a catastrophic loss and it’s a pretty good survival rate for three winters of beekeeping.
 I also now have an extra twenty frames of drawn comb to work with this year.
 That’s a luxury I’ve never had.